qudongfang/chef-server/docs-chef-io/content/server/mutual_tls.md

 ### Securing your Chef Server with your New Certificate Chain file

 Now that we have a proper server certificate (chain) we will add that to our Chef Server and restart the server to incorporate it.
-Connect to your Chef Server from your Chef Workstation again.
+Connect to your Chef Server from your chef workstation again.

 [Reference]: https://docs.chef.io/server/server_security/

 We need to create a Chef Server configuration file if you haven't already done so.

 ```bash
 $ touch /etc/opscode/chef-server.rb
 ```

 In that file add these lines.

 ```ruby
 nginx['ssl_certificate'] = '/your/path/certs/server-chain.cert.pem'
 nginx['ssl_certificate_key'] = '/your/path/www.friedlandershosiery.com.key.pem'
 ```

 Save that file and now we need to update Chef Server.

 ```bash
 $ sudo chef-server-ctl reconfigure